huabawa/Jalpc/_posts/2017-08-23-How-to-install-a-ruby-on-rails-site-on-amazon-Ubuntu-Server-16.04.md

 # How to install a ruby on rails site on amazon Ubuntu Server 16.04

 This tutorial shows you how to install ruby on rails site on AWS ubuntu server 16.04.
-As a reminder, you will be installing a crowdfunding site, which means that if you want to this site to be a functional site, you need to set up, among many other things, the payment gateway.
-Thus, this tutorial can only be treated as an alpha ruby site example that only serves our main goal of learning how to set up a ruby on rails site on a virtual machine, and so, please do not assume that by the end of this tutorial, you will get a fully functional crowdfunding site.
+As a reminder, you will be installing a crowdfunding site, which means that if you want to use this site as a functional site, you need to set up, among many other things, the payment gateway.
+Thus, this tutorial can only be treated as an alpha ruby site example that only serves our main goal of learning how to set up a ruby on rails site on a virtual server, and so, please do not assume that by the end of this tutorial, you will get a fully functional crowdfunding site.

 Before following the steps below, please go to EC2 by typing in EC2 in the AWS services search bar in your AWS console.